-The project site consists of Tax Lot 9200 (Marion County Assessor's Map 08 2W 06AB) and is $\pm 0.40$ acres in size.
-The site is a double frontage lot with frontage on Lancaster Drive SE and $\pm 40^{th}$ Place SE.
-The property is improved with an existing single-family home with a driveway onto Lancaster Drive SE.
+The project site consists of Tax Lot 9200 (Marion County Assessor's Map 08 2W 06AB) and is ±0.40 acres in size.
+The site is a double frontage lot with frontage on Lancaster Drive SE and 40th Place SE.
+The property is improved with an existing single-family home with a driveway onto Lancaster Drive SE that is partially shared with the neighbor to the south.
 The home is planned to remain on the property as part of this project and is accounted for in all pertinent density and related site development responses as one of the multiple family homes on the site.
 The properties abutting the site to the north and south are also in the RM-II zoning district and are developed with multiple family homes.